 Maximum level of an audio signal

-When signal achieves overload value, it gets non-linear distortions, that is shown at the left part of the picture as red components.
+When the signal achieves an overload value, it gets non-linear distortions, that is shown in the left part of the picture as red components.

 Overload audio.
 It is output signal for input sine